 Antiqued brass components typically have a brass or zinc base with a brass plating.
 The crevices of antiqued brass beads, charms and findings are darkened to give them a "distressed" (oxidized) appearance.

 Copper plate is a bright, shiny copper plating.
-Because the metal underneath the plating is usually a harder metal than copper, copper-plated components tend to be more durable than solid copper parts.
+Because the metal underneath the plating is usually a harder metal than copper, copper-plated components tend to be more durable (less bendable) than solid copper parts.

 Antiqued copper plate is a copper plating that has been darkened to provide a "distressed" (oxidized) appearance.